StagPython/StagPy/docs/sources/developers.rst

 .. _pytest: https://docs.pytest.org
 .. _tox: https://tox.readthedocs.io

-Launching ``pytest`` in the root of the StagPy repository will launch the tests against the **installed** version of StagPy.
-Launching ``tox`` will automatically create a virtual environment, install the development version of StagPy, and finally launch ``pytest`` within this virtual environment.
+Launching ``tox`` in the root of the repository will automatically run the tests in a virtual environment.
 Before submitting modifications to the code, please make sure they pass the tests by running ``tox``.

 Installation
 ------------